elven-js/elven.js/README.md

 </html>
 ```

-You will find the demo directory in the repository so that you can play with it first.
+You will find the demo directory in the repository so that you can play with its final version, here only an example.

 ### What can it do?